ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-protocol-overview title="Protocol Overview" artwork-align="center"}

-As long as the client is a member of the OSCORE group and the access token previously uploaded at the RS is still valid, the client can contact the AS to ask for an update of its access rights.
+As long as the client is a member of the OSCORE group and the access token previously uploaded at the RS is still valid, the client can contact the AS to ask for updating its access rights, through a process more efficient that that used for the first access token.
 To this end, the client can send to the AS an access token request similar to the initial one mentioned above that was sent when asking for the first access token.

 This latest access token request also includes a "token series identifier" provided by the AS in the response to the initial access token request, which allows the AS to retrieve the data that it previously shared with the client.
 The token series identifier is assigned by the AS and used to identify a series of access tokens, called a "token series" (see {{sec-token-series}}).